HenryElliott/WorldLang-OS/README.md

 ## 📜 License

-MIT License — Free for personal and commercial use.
+MIT License: Free for personal and commercial use.

 ---